-In 2013, 10,076 people died in drunk driving crashes—one every 52 minutes.
+In 2013, 10,076 people died in drunk driving accidents—one every 52 minutes.
 And Texas led the nation with 1,337 deaths.
 With such a high fatality rate, it’s important that you know what to do should you be involved in a DUI-related crash.
-If you’d like more information, call us today at 817-380-4888 to talk with an experienced attorney about your case.

 Have You Or A Loved One Been Injured By A Drunk Driver?